Guide to Counseling on Aging Careers

 They may work either in private practice, in an assisted living facility, in a long-term care facility, in a senior services agency, or in a consultative capacity.

 Geriatric counselors are often clinical mental health counselors (CMHCs) by training; the American Mental Health Counselors Association (AMHCA) offers an official credential for CMHCs specializing in geriatric counseling.
-Associated professional organizations for geriatric counselors include the American Mental Health Counselors Association (AMHCA) and the National Coalition on Mental Health and Aging (NCMHA).
+Associated organizations for geriatric counselors include the American Mental Health Counselors Association (AMHCA) and the National Coalition on Mental Health and Aging (NCMHA).

 Become a Gerontological Social Worker